hemenge133/latent/README.md

-# Transformer Architecture Comparison
+# Latent Transformer vs. Simple Transformer

 This project compares two transformer architectures for sequence-to-sequence tasks, with a focus on the multiplication task:

 1. **SimpleTransformer**: A standard encoder-decoder transformer architecture.
 2. **LatentTransformer**: A modified architecture with a latent bottleneck between encoder and decoder.

+## Architecture Comparison

+The key concept being tested is whether a latent bottleneck can provide advantages in terms of:
+- Parameter efficiency
+- Generalization ability
+- Computational performance

+### SimpleTransformer
+- Standard encoder-decoder transformer architecture
+- Direct attention from decoder to encoder memory
+- Parameter count scales with input sequence length

+### LatentTransformer
+- Uses a fixed set of latent tokens as an information bottleneck
+- The latent tokens function as an "abstract thought" layer
+- Forces the model to compress information before decoding
+- Parameter count grows less with input sequence length
+- Potentially better generalization from the compression effect

 ## Project Structure

+The codebase has been streamlined to focus on the core comparison:

+- `parallel_comparison.py`: Main training script to compare both models simultaneously
+- `calculate_efficiency.py`: Script to calculate efficiency metrics between models
-- `Transformer.py`: Contains implementations of both transformer architectures
+- `stable_comparison_with_accuracy.py`: Contains stable implementations of both architectures
 - `Dataset.py`: Implementation of the multiplication dataset
-- `Collate.py`: Collation function for batch processing
+- `utils.py`: Utility functions including collation and evaluation
 - `config.py`: Configuration parameters for training

-### Comparison Scripts

-- `fair_comparison.py`: Script for comparing both architectures with fair parameter settings
-- `stable_comparison.py`: More numerically stable version of the comparison script
-- `inference_comparison.py`: Script for comparing inference results without training
-- `transformer_comparison_results.md`: Summary of findings and recommendations

-## Main Architectural Differences

-1. **SimpleTransformer**:
-   - Standard encoder-decoder transformer architecture
-   - Direct attention from decoder to encoder memory
-   - Parameter count scales linearly with input sequence length

-2. **LatentTransformer**:
-   - Uses a fixed set of latent tokens as an information bottleneck
-   - Decoder only attends to latent tokens, not full encoder memory
-   - Parameter count is less dependent on input sequence length

 ## Running the Comparison